NiNejah/puzzle_graph_game/README.md

 HTML5 , CSS , JavaScript and a fully featured graph theory library [Cytoscape.js](https://js.cytoscape.org/)

-#  switch  to puzzel_game to play the game
+#  switch  to puzzle_game to play the game